wizgrav/clubber/README.md

 ```

 There's no need to listen to anything on the rendering box in this case.
 You just create and use bands as usual.
-Time is optional and you can just provide it with a null value to use the internal clock.
+Time is optional and you can just provide it with a null value to use performance.now() internally.

 ### Tips ###

 Usually one would instantiate several bands, each covering a range of midi notes, low mid high etc, calling them every render iteration and passing the returned arrays/vec4s as uniforms to modulate webgl shaders.
 Other uses are equally easy, just pick and use elements from the arrays as needed.

 By creatively combining the results of the analysis, the rhythmic patterns in the music will emerge in the graphics as well.
 Simple combinations could be finding the min/max between adjacent band notes/energies or multiply/sub them.

 A strategy that works well would be to interpret the analysis results as vectors and operate on these.
 For instance map a bands strongest note on the x axis, the average note on the Y axis and calculate the length of the vector.
 You can go further and combine notes with powers and elements from different bands/rects.

-And since we're dealing with vectors why not just measure their distances or even dot them and see what comes out(Good stuff :) These combinations are all plausible, you can check some of them in the glsl demos that come with the source.
+And since we're dealing with vectors why not just measure their distances or even dot them to calculate the angle beetween them and see what comes out(Good stuff :) These combinations are all plausible, you can check some of them in the glsl demos that come with the source.
 You can also experiment on your own and design your modulators in this [very helpful tool](http://wizgrav.github.io/clubber/tool).

-You can also tune smoothing via Clubber.smoothing which is a shortcut for the internal analyser's smoothingTimeConstant(the web audio default is 0.8 and is quite sensitive).
+If you come up with something good, please consider sharing.

 ### Clubber in the wild ###